It's true that the holiday spirit can lie with a great Christmas movie.

 Lindsay Irvin, Editor of Arkansas Bride and Consumer Publications- Home Alone: "I can't get through the holiday season without it.
 It's still hysterical, and the original movie scores will forever be associated with being a kid at Christmas.
 Happy times."

-Bethany Johnson, Marketing Coordinator- White Christmas: "I grew up watching classic movies and this has always been a favorite Christmas movie of mine."
+Bethany Johnson, Ad Coordinator- White Christmas: "I grew up watching classic movies and this has always been a favorite Christmas movie of mine."

 Waynette Traub, Senior Advertising Art Director- Christmas Vacation: "'The BLESSING'- we usually shout this before a holiday family dinner’s blessing.
 Although it is usually just Todd Traub and I that think it is funny."